aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 description: A technical breakdown of MCP tool poisoning, cross-server attacks, and the DockerDash incident — three documented agentic AI attacks with code, attack chains, and mitigations mapped to the OWASP Agentic Top 10.
 ---

-# OWASP Agentic Top 10 in Practice: MCP Tool Poisoning, Cross-Server Attacks, and the DockerDash Incident
+# OWASP agentic top 10 in practice: MCP tool poisoning, cross-server attacks, and the dockerdash incident

 _A technical breakdown of the three most instructive agentic AI attacks documented to date, with code, attack chains, and mitigations._